thesadru/animethemes-dl/README.md

 `--minscore` is the minimum score between 0 and 10.
 `--minpriority` is the minimum priority.
-For mal, use `Low=0,Medium=1,High=2`
+For mal, use `Low=0,Medium=1,High=2` `--range <start> <end>` only gets a slice of the animelist.

 ### tag filters
+By default, you can just use a `--smart` filter, that takes out all the dialogue.
+This works by removing all themes that contains a part of the episode and spoilers at the same time.
+This works 95% of the time.

 You can set `--banned-tags` or `--required-tags`.
 These will take multiple tags, possible tags are:
 | Tag     | Meaning                                       |
 |:-------:|:----------------------------------------------|